 One of the ideas which has worked particularly well in our family is the ten-minute evening tidy-up routine.
 After dinner, we whack on some music, set the oven timer, and get everyone involved in clearing up whatever they can in that time.
 We clear away the dinner things, load the dishwasher, wipe surfaces, sweep floors, tidy the lounge, put shoes and bags away in the hall – and it’s amazing how, by the end of just ten minutes, the downstairs looks pretty good!
 The kids then get their post-dinner sweets as a reward – it works wonders as a motivation tool!

-I love that this way of doing things gives me a bit more time back in the evening too – and it’s giving our kids essential life skills, which I blogged about on Monday.
+I love that this way of doing things gives me a bit more time back in the evening too – and it’s giving our kids essential life skills, which I blogged about here.
 Win win!

 I can’t recommend Clutter: Sorted! highly enough – it really is opening my eyes to all sorts of ways our home could be working better for us.
 I’m actually starting to love my home again!